Want to make your gifts look extra special this year?

 Fancy giving one of our Christmas wrapping ideas a go?
 Or maybe you have a design of your own that you’d like to try?
 ‘Tis the season to be crafty, after all.
 So why not stock up on a few DIY gift wrap essentials, put on a cheesy Christmas film, and give your gifts a personal touch?

 Here at Ropes Direct, we currently stock a range of twines and strings that are perfect for the DIY gift wrap ideas listed above – including sisal twine, flax twine, cotton cord, polypropylene rope and more.
-All of which are competitively priced, high-quality, and available for next day delivery.
+All of which are competitively priced, high-quality, and available for delivery in 1 – 2 working days if ordered before 12 noon.

 Browse our full online range today and start to get creative.
 And remember, if you’d like further advice on the best Christmas gift wrapping ideas – or have a question about any of the products in our store – you’re always welcome to get in touch.
 Either give us a call on 01692 671721 or send an email to email@example.com and we’ll get back to you as soon as we can.